Cray-HPE/docs-csm/operations/kubernetes/Manage_Sealed_Secrets.md

 sealed secrets operator.
 First, those secrets must be seeded, generated, and encrypted.

+The steps in this section assume the USB stick is no longer available.
+If LDAP user federation is required, refer to [Add LDAP User Federation](../security_and_authentication/Add_LDAP_User_Federation.md).

 1. Prepare to customize the customizations.yaml file.

    If the customizations.yaml file is managed in an external Git repository (as recommended), then clone a local working tree.
 Replace the `<URL>` value in the following command before running it.